-Once your student has committed to trying to save something in the semester, he will need to gather enough information to consider his options.
+Once your student has committed to trying to save something in the semester, they will need to gather enough information to consider the options.

 - What are the deadlines for options such as Pass/Fail or Withdrawing from a class?
-If he has not missed the deadline, these will remain options.
+If your student has not missed the deadline, these will remain options.
 If the deadline has passed, your student will know that these are no longer possibilities.

 - What are the implications of possible actions?
-If he can still withdraw from a class or two, are there consequences if he goes below full time credits?
+If your student can still withdraw from a class or two, are there consequences if they go below full time credits?
 Will there be an impact on housing or financial aid?
-If he fails a class, how will it impact his major or his progress?
+If your student fails a class, how will it impact their major or progress?

-- Who can he talk to, perhaps his academic advisor or another trusted faculty member, to get the bigger overall academic picture?
-If he fails classes or gets very low grades, what will happen?
+- Who can your student talk to, perhaps their academic advisor or another trusted faculty member, to get the bigger overall academic picture?
+If your student fails classes or gets very low grades, what will happen?
 What is the academic probation policy?
 What might warrant dismissal from the college?

 This is a difficult step in this process.
 Your student will need to consider the worst possible scenarios and investigate what might happen.
-He may not like what he hears, but he may also hear that there is hope.
-He may fear that he will be dismissed, but learn that there is a probation policy that will give him a second chance next semester.
-Whatever he hears, he will know the facts rather than simply assuming and fearing the worst.
+They may not like what they hear, but they may also discover that there is hope.
+Your student may fear that they will be dismissed, but learn that there is a probation policy that will give them a second chance next semester.
+Whatever they hear, your student will know the facts rather than simply assuming and fearing the worst.